 Field Description Name Specify a name to use to identify the group.
 The default group names are RW and RO.
 Group names can contain up to 32 alphanumeric characters.
 Security Level Select one of the following security levels for the group: noAuthentication-noPrivacy - No authentication and no data encryption (no security).
 Authentication-noPrivacy - Authentication, but no data encryption.
 With this security level, users send SNMP messages that use an MD5 key/password for authentication, but not a DES key/password for encryption.
 Authentication-Privacy - Authentication and data encryption.
-With this security level, users send an MD5 key/password for authentication and data encryption.
-Authentication-Privacy - Authentication and data encryption.
 With this security level, users send an MD5 key/password for authentication and a DES key/password for encryption.
 For groups that require authentication, encryption, or both, you must define the MD5 and DES key/passwords on the SNMPv3 Users page.
 Write Views Select the write access to management objects (MIBs) for the group: •) write-all - The group can create, alter, and delete MIBs. •) write-none - The group is not allowed to create, alter, or delete MIBS.